-We are striving to keep as much business as usual going during these unprecedented times.
+We have managed to maintain business as usual during these unprecedented times.
 We have had to make some adjustments to the service, alongside promoting the submission of applications through the eBuilding Standards Portal.

 - To ensure applications can continue to be processed, we are promoting the use of payments via the eBuilding Standards Portal.
-Where necessary payments can be made via BACS.
+Alternatively, payments can be made via our new on-line payment method, which is advertised on our website.
 This has ensured payments can be made despite the usual service of phone and in office credit / debit card payments having closed as a result of Coronavirus measures. - Guidance has been provided from Scottish Government relating to the signing of certificates of design administered by SER and BRE.
 We are now able to accept unsigned documents rather than the "wet" signature previously required. - Guidance has been provided from Scottish Government regarding the extension of warrants which expire during the current "lockdown" measures.
-An application for an extension to the period of validity should still be made formally, complete with the appropriate form and fee, however this will be automatically granted for a period of 9 months regardless if any previous extensions have been given.
+An application for an extension to the period of validity should still be made formally, complete with the appropriate form.
+The service will use our discretion with regards to any fee being payable, however the extension of duration will be automatically granted for a period of 9 months regardless if any previous extensions have been given.
 For any warrants which expired prior to this period of uncertainty an extension to life will be considered in the normal manner and only granted where appropriate. - Warrants which reach the "deemed refusal" date during the current period will be granted an extension if desired to assist in facilitating an approval.